cournape/Bento/README.rst

 The package is then installed with bentomaker, the command line interface to bento::

-    bentomaker configure
-    bentomaker build
     bentomaker install

 The main features of bento are:

-    * Static package description which can be queried without running any python code
+    * Supports python from 2.4 (including 3.x)
+    * Package description in a simple, indentation-based format.
+Supports most distutils/setuptools metadata as well as packages and extensions.
+      Recursive support for deeply-nested packages.
+    * Convert command to convert (simple) distutils/setuptools/distribute-based packages to bento format
+    * Designed with reproducibility in mind: re-running the same command twice should produce the same result (idempotency)
-    * Support for arbitrary installation scheme (ala autoconf, with sensible defaults on Windows)
+    * Easy to customize install paths from the command line, with sensible defaults on every platform
-    * Simple and flexible data files installation description: you can tell bento to install any file anywhere, without the need to harcode any installation path in the package description.
-    * Hooks to complement or override commands.
-Hooks provide access to most key data of the package, to enable powerful customization.
-A proof of concept overriding the build command to build C extensions with waf is provided.
-    * Dependencies between commands is not harcoded in the command themselves, but are specified externally in a directed acyclic graph.
-This will enable customization of commands without typical hacks seen in distutils and its successor, where you need to monkey patch things just to make your command run in the right order.
+    * Preliminary support for windows installers (.exe) and eggs.
+    * Pluggable facility to build C extensions: simple one by default, but adding support for tools like waf or scons is possible (proof of concept for waf already implemented).

 But bento does more:

+    * Designed as a library from the ground up, with a focus on robustness and
+      extensibility:

+        * new commands can be inserted before/after an existing one without modifying the latter (no monkey-patching needed)
+        * easy to add command line options to existing commands
+        * each command has a pre/post hook
+        * API designed such as commands need to know very little from each other.
+        * Moving toward a node-based architecture for robust file location (waf-based design)

     * Easily bundable, one-file distribution to avoid extra-dependencies when using bento.
-You only need to add one file to your source tarball !
+You only need to add one file to your sources, no need for your users to install anything.
-    * Automatic conversion from setup.py to bento format
     * Basic support for console scripts ala setuptools
     * Preliminary support for building eggs and windows installers
     * Dependency-based extension builders (source content change is